 Spending the day at a country fair can be exhausting to the senses, so it's a good thing they don't happen every weekend.
 For now, we've retired to the more restful pursuit of apple picking for a while, particularly since the apples are coming in early and fast this year and need to be collected.
 I wish I could say our own trees were keeping us busy, but thanks to the industrious critters in our yard, we could count our harvest this year on one hand.

 Around the corner from us is Averill Farm, in Washington, Connecticut.
 They use minimal spray, feature at least 15 varieties of apples (plus pears and quinces), and have been around for over 100 years, so many of the trees are twisted, bowed, or hollowed out into sculptural forms.
 We imagine they would make great homes for hobbits.
 But the real lure at Averill are the homemade apple cider doughnuts, made fresh, right there, every day.
 They're best purchased by the dozen and still taste amazing the next morning with coffee.
+Anything you can plunge into hot oil, those vendors did–except, alas, for battered candy bars, which seem to be the province of Southern country fairs (and chip shops).
+The aromas of all these things, as well as the sounds of sizzling and popping, swirled all around us in a confusing vapor and rose up into the blue autumn sky.

 The direction I was going with this post was a fried apple recipe, some kind of crisp and dreamy apple fritter in keeping with all the fried dough we have been enjoying in the country.
 But to be quite honest, the weather turned hot this week and our A.C. is broken, and the last thing I want to do right now is spatter the kitchen with hot oil.
 Plus, I need to use up more of our fruit, and some of the applesauce I made.
 We picked bags of apples and then two days later received 5 varieties with our CSA.
 Anyone else crying "uncle" yet?